About Us

 In 2018 it was bought to her attention countless times that there was a lack of quality Support Coordination services in South Australia.
 As a result, in 2019 she employed Lahra Clifford as Support Squad’s first Coordinator and together they set out to provide people with disabilities the tools to take maximum control of their lives.

-Fast forward 3 years and Support Squad is now made up of a dedicated team, successfully providing Support Coordination to over 250 participants (with no signs of slowing down!) and has recently branched out to establish a successful and unique warehouse programs centre and luxury holiday experiences.
+Fast forward 6 years and Support Squad is now made up of a dedicated team, successfully providing Support Coordination to over 400 participants (with no signs of slowing down!) and has branched out to establish a successful and unique adult learning centre with purposely designed and tailored luxurious respite services

 Together, the Support Squad team are committed to working tirelessly to create a culture where we transform lives by providing services that honour people’s rights, choice and opportunities.